huggingface/transformers/docs/source/task_summary.rst

     ...            "close to the Manhattan Bridge which is visible from the window."

-This outputs a list of all words, that have been identified as one of the entities from the 9 classes defined above.
+This outputs a list of all words that have been identified as one of the entities from the 9 classes defined above.
 Here are the expected results:

 .. code-block::